Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: More Experimental Analysis

 \textbf{- Linear weighting function} is defined as Eq.~\ref{eq:linear_weight_func}.
 The $\alpha$ and $\beta$ are set to $5.0$ and $1.0$, respectively.

 \textbf{- Logarithmic weighting function} is defined as Eq.~\ref{eq:logarithmic_weight_func}.
 We set $\alpha$ and $\beta$ to $5.0$ and $1.0$, respectively.

-In Table~\ref{tab:ablation_different_weighting_functions}, we show the performance of our AdaFocus framework utilizing different weighting functions.
-The results show that for each weighting function, AdaFocus (\ie, \myPink{Weak (Ours)}) not only significantly outperforms the baseline model (\ie, \myRed{Weak (Noisy)}), but also surpasses the performance of the oracle model (\ie, \myGray{Full (Clean)}).
-These findings underscore the effectiveness and robustness of the adaptive focus mechanism within the AdaFocus framework.
+In Table~\ref{tab:ablation_different_weighting_functions}, we show the performance of our AdaptFocus framework when utilizing different weighting functions.
+The results show that for each weighting function, the model with AdaptFocus (i.e., \myPink{Weak (Ours)}) significantly outperforms the baseline model (i.e., \myRed{Weak (Noisy)}), effectively narrowing the performance gap with the oracle model (i.e., \myGray{Full (Clean)}).
+These findings underscore the effectiveness and robustness of the adaptive focus mechanism within the AdaptFocus framework.